riderx/awesome-capacitor/readme.md

 - [Update app seamlessly](https://capgo.app/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater) - Set up Capacitor-updater into your app to seamless releases update to your users.
 - [Automatic build and release](https://capgo.app/blog/automatic-build-and-release-with-github-actions) - Create your own CI/CD pipeline with GitHub actions for free, to deploy your app every time you push to main.
 - [The Push Notifications Guide for Capacitor](https://capawesome.io/blog/the-push-notifications-guide-for-capacitor/)
--

-### Freelancers

-- [Martin Donadieu](https://cal.com/martindonadieu/get-your-custom-capacitor-plugin?duration=30) - The creator of this list and of Capgo live update system + 10 plugins.

 ### Books